-20. FAIR VALUE MEASUREMENT DISCLOSURES
+30. FAIR VALUE MEASUREMENTS AND DISCLOSURES

-20.1 Fair Value Hierarchy
+30.1 Fair Value Hierarchy

-In accordance with PFRS 13, Fair Value Measurement, the fair value of financial assets and financial liabilities and non-financial assets which are measured at fair value on a recurring or non-recurring basis and those financial assets and financial liabilities not measured at fair value but for which fair value is disclosed in accordance with other relevant PFRS, are categorized into three levels based on the significance of inputs used to measure the fair value.
-The different levels have been defined as follows:
+In accordance with PFRS 13, Fair Value Measurement, the fair value of financial assets and financial liabilities, and non-financial assets which are measured at fair value on a recurring or non-recurring basis and those assets and liabilities not measured at fair value but for which fair value is disclosed in accordance with other relevant PFRS, are categorized into three levels based on the significance of inputs used to measure the fair value.
+The fair value hierarchy has the following levels as follows.

-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: inputs other than quoted prices included within Level 1 that are observable for the financial asset or financial liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and, - Level 3: inputs for the financial asset or financial liability that are not based on observable market data (unobservable inputs).
+- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities that an entity can access at measurement date; - Level 2: inputs other than quoted prices included within Level 1 that are observable for the financial asset or financial liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and, - Level 3: inputs for the financial asset or financial liability that are not based on observable market data (unobservable inputs).